 "Be the change that you wish to see in the world" - Mahatma Gandhi

-April 2- 16, 2017.
 2-week Intensive Permaculture Design Certificate (PDC) Course in collaboration with Atitlán Organics.
-The first week in San Marcos la Laguna at The Yoga Forest, and the second week in Tzununá at Atitlán Organics.
+One week in hosted in San Marcos la Laguna at The Yoga Forest, and one week in Tzununá at Atitlán Organics.
 Led by Permaculture teacher, designer and Atitlán Organics Co-Founder Shad Qudsi with Jeremey Fellows (April course) and Catherine Griggs (August Course)

 US$1495 staying in shared accommodation at both sites.

 US$1795 staying in private accommodation at both sites.

 Includes tuition, certification, three vegetarian meals daily and morning yoga classes during the week hosted at The Yoga Forest, with outings and field trips to other amazing sites.
 See more course information below!

 Ready to register?
 Use the button to sign up with a non-refundable US$300 deposit.